-The yield values pay a high dividend because they are generally on a mature sector with a stabilized amount of investments.
+The yield values pay a high dividend because they are generally in a mature sector with a stabilized amount of investments.
 The predominant part of the return comes from dividends.
 A high dividend dampens the change in the stock’s return in the event of sharp stock market fluctuations.

-Growth values are, as their name indicates, on a developing sector.
+Growth values are, as their name indicates, in a developing sector.
 They pay a zero or low dividend to devote most of their profits to financing high investments.
 The return comes mainly from the rise in the share price.

-The listed company must display a “readable” dividend policy vis-à-vis its shareholders to enable them to select the share profile that corresponds to their expectations.
+The listed company must display a “readable” dividend policy vis-à-vis its shareholders to enable them to select the shared profile that corresponds to their expectations.
 This policy is essentially expressed according to the following indicators:

 The Payout Ratio: Dividends paid year N | Net profit year N-1

 In practice, executives often define the dividend by going up from a percentage applied to future results.
 A distribution rate below 20% is considered low, a rate higher than 60% is considered high, knowing that some groups do not pay dividends as was the case for the American group Apple until the death of its former leader.

 The rate of increase of the dividend in absolute value

 Business executives in a cyclical sector favor certain stability of the dividend by amounting by integrating a large margin of maneuver in the level of the distribution rate which is consequently fluctuating.

 Of course, the distribution rate is not immutable, it does not fluctuate solely according to past results, and it is also a “signal” for the future: the decline in the dividend may be due to the anticipation of lower earnings or the need for future investment financing.
 In this second case, the group must clearly communicate to the shareholders the cause of the reduction of the dividend under the pain of having its share price decrease.